 - Track results.
 What’s the point of creating a timeline and plan if you’re not tracking what’s happening?
 You’ll never know what worked!
 Measure the impact of each campaign.
 See what attracts attention and what doesn’t.

 Don’t just pour your money into marketing without figuring out where it goes.
 If you’re gonna spend money, budget it to ensure you have some control over it.

 - What channels will you use?
-You’ve got Google Ads, Facebook, breakdown sites…there plenty of sites out there that will put your advertising efforts in front of potential customers.
+You’ve got Google Ads, Facebook, breakdown sites…there plenty of sites out there are that will put your advertising efforts in front of potential customers.
 You will, of course, have to pay for this.
 Identify your ideal advertising channels and how much you’re willing to spend to attract a new customer.

 - How will you track results?
 We’ve created a Cost-Per-Customer Calculator that you can download and put to work for you.
 Use it to find out how much it will cost you, per month, to attract a new customer.
 This sheet will break down your overall marketing costs, how many new customers you’ve obtained, and what channel they came from.

 Make sure your website is ready for 2021.